botswana-combination-prevention-project/bcpp-rdb/README.md

 # edc-pims

-Link EDC to PIMS to query/confirm subject data
+Link EDC to PIMS data in the RDB.

+* PIMS: Patient Information Management System for the Ministry of Health in Botswana
+* RDB: "Research Database" where data is warehoused from the Botswana Combination Prevention Project (BCPP).